 Beaches of Fort Clinch

-The shoreline just north of the jetty provides for more relaxing activities such as viewing a wide variety of wildlife, including shorebirds, dolphins and deer foraging in the dunes.
-Please avoid disturbing resting shorebirds as this causes them to utilize much needed energy for their migratory journeys and reduces natural habitat that they can use for resting and nesting activities.
-Swimming is not permitted north of the jetty due to the dangerous currents of the St. Mary’s Inlet.
+The shoreline just north of the jetty provides for more relaxing activities such as viewing a wide variety of wildlife, including shorebirds, dolphins, and deer foraging in the dunes.
+Please avoid disturbing resting shorebirds as this causes them to utilize energy that is necessary for their migratory journeys and reduces natural habitat that they can use for resting and nesting activities.
+Swimming is not permitted north of the jetty due to the dangerous currents of the St. Marys Inlet.

-Several imperiled species are also found and protected within the park, including the shell-mound prickly pear (Opuntia stricta), black skimmer (Rynchops niger), Wilson’s plover (Charadrius wilsonia) and of course the North Atlantic right whale (Eubalaena glacialis), who use the waters off the coast of north Florida and southern Georgia as a breeding ground and nursery for their calves.
-Green seas turtles, loggerhead and leatherback turtles have all nested on the shores of this island as well.
+Several imperiled species are also found and protected within the park, including the shell-mound prickly pear (Opuntia stricta), black skimmer (Rynchops niger), Wilson’s plover (Charadrius wilsonia) and of course the North Atlantic right whale (Eubalaena glacialis), which use the waters off the coast of North Florida and southern Georgia as a breeding ground and nursery for their calves.
+Loggerhead, leatherback and green seas turtles have all nested on the shores of this island as well.

 The beaches of Fort Clinch provide a safe haven for visitors and weary travelers, human and animal alike.
 If you need to take a break from civilization and the fast pace of life, this is just the place for you.

 Everything (and everyone) move at their own speed here, and tranquility is easily found in the beauty of your surroundings.
 Fort Clinch State Park is truly an experience like no other.